 Prepare for Success

-A career fair is a great opportunity to meet prospective employers in person, so you should be prepared!
-Some employers attending career fairs will have current openings so they are interested in meeting candidates and getting an initial impression.
-Other employers at a career fair will not have openings but want to make students aware of opportunities within their organization.
+A career EXPO is a great opportunity to meet prospective employers in person, so you should be prepared!
+Some employers attending career EXPOs will have current openings so they are interested in meeting candidates and getting an initial impression.
+Other employers at a career EXPO will not have openings but want to make students aware of opportunities within their organization.

 How to Prepare?